Clara Admin Suite for practice owners

 Problem to solve

-Describe the operational payroll-review pain in buyer-safe terms, such as scattered source records, unclear exception status, or stressful owner handoff.
+Describe the operational payroll-review pain in buyer-safe terms, such as scattered source records, unclear exception status, or stressful admin handoff.
 Do not name a real practice, staff member, patient, client, payroll file, or source row unless a future consent record explicitly approves it.

 Process used